v-rgrace/Viva/Viva/glint/setup/questions-setup.md

 ## Edit the "Thank You!" message

-Customize the **Thank You!** concluding message for the survey by hovering over the box and selecting it.
+Customize the **Thank You** concluding message for the survey by hovering over the box and selecting it.
 In the window that opens:

 1. Select languages from the **Language** dropdown menu.
 Languages permissioned for your organization in General Settings are available.
 1. Edit **Greeting** - "Thank you!" is prepopulated, but customize the greeting in a way that's comfortable for you.